daxtersky/parcel-project/README.md

 ### Intro

-Boilerplate for new projects with Sass, JavaScript with modules, bundled by [Parcel](https://parceljs.org/) and Eslint with Airbnb [configuration](https://www.npmjs.com/package/eslint-config-airbnb).
+Boilerplate for new projects with Scss, JavaScript with modules, bundled by [Parcel](https://parceljs.org/) and Eslint with Airbnb [configuration](https://www.npmjs.com/package/eslint-config-airbnb).

 ### Start & development